noDiego/whatsapp-claude-gpt/README.md

 This command has no additional parameters.
 Once sent, any subsequent messages will be treated as the beginning of a new conversation, without consideration for what was discussed previously.
 This can enhance the relevancy and accuracy of the chatbot's responses moving forward.

+## Using Custom AI Services
+When using the CUSTOM AI_LANGUAGE option, your custom AI service must be compatible with OpenAI's API format and endpoints.
+This means the service should accept requests and provide responses in the same format as OpenAI's API.
+You'll need to provide:
+- A base URL (CUSTOM_BASEURL) pointing to your service's API endpoint
+- A valid API key (CUSTOM_API_KEY) for authentication
+- The model identifier (CUSTOM_COMPLETION_MODEL) supported by your service

+The custom service should implement the chat completions endpoint in a way that's compatible with OpenAI's API structure.

 ## Updates in Version 1.1.0

-With this latest update, the bot has gained the ability to understand and respond to voice messages.
+With this update, the bot has gained the ability to understand and respond to voice messages.
 Users can now send voice messages to the bot, and it will transcribe and interpret them as part of the conversation.
 Additionally, if a user requests an audio response, the bot can generate and send a voice message in reply.

 **Removed Feature:**
 - The `-speak` command has been removed.
 It is no longer necessary due to the new functionality of handling voice messages directly.